mewfree/personal-website-gatsby/src/pages/blog/brief-introduction-to-adwords-scripts/index.md

 }
 ```

 You can go ahead and press the Preview button.
 It will automatically save your script and run it in preview mode.
 When scripts are run in "Preview", they don't actually run against your AdWords account and don't make any changes yet.
 Only when you press the Run button your scripts will modify the actual AdWords account.
-For now we'll only use Preview.
+For now, we'll only use Preview.

 You'll see that the Changes section stays empty.
 That's because we haven't done any actions on our AdWords entities yet and have only played with the Logs.
 So click on the Logs section and this is what you should see:
 ![Hello world first result](hello_world_first_result.png)